Boundless-Studios/gaia-free/README.md

 - How to fork and submit pull requests
 - The Contributor License Agreement (CLA) process
 - Best practices for contributing to this project

-**Note:** All contributors must sign a CLA when opening their first Pull Request.
-This is a volunteer-only opportunity with no compensation or employment offered.